pujo-arthomo/technical-writing-portfolio/README.md

 They are not descriptions of proprietary systems or live production environments.
 The emphasis is on documentation quality, structure, and communication rather than implementation depth.

-## Updates

-This repository is updated selectively to reflect new documentation samples or refinements.

-Last updated: March 2026